NwCoder21/Linux-Sandbox/Redirection and Piping/Redirection.md

 # `>`

 This `>` symbol is used to redirect standard output.
-It  takes the takes the standard output of the command to its left, and redirects it to the file to its right.
+It takes the takes the standard output of the command to its left and redirects it to the file to its right.

 > IMPORTANT!!: `>` completely overwrites (erases and replaces) the contents of a file.
 For example: